What makes a contract valid?

 Physical signatures and electronic signatures are both legally binding.
 Handwritten signatures are more traditional, but are slowly becoming outdated.

-When entering any contract, ensure that it’s legally sound to avoid any possible issues.
-The best way to do this is to pay close attention and confirm that the contract contains the necessary elements to make it valid.
+When entering any contract, it’s important to ensure that it’s legally sound to avoid any possible issues.

 If you’re unsure about anything, then consider obtaining legal advice from a contract law specialist who understands your state’s laws.

-Finally, written and signed contracts are almost always the best course of action in terms of their legal robustness, and are invaluable if major issues arise.
+Finally, written and signed contracts are almost always the best course of action in terms of their legal robustness and are invaluable if major issues arise.